quadient/evolve-script-module-examples/csv-transform-example/README.md

 ### getDescription

-The `getDescription` provides general information about the script itself - its name, description, description of the parameters.
+The `getDescription` provides general information about the script itself – its name, description, description of the parameters.
 It is quiet obvious, so see details.
-Worth to mention could be the two input parameters - `source` and `target`.
-Please note, that the `source` type is defined as `InputResource` - so its value will be defined by editor of the pipeline and it will point to the source of the CSV data.
-In our scenario described above it will point to the request data, so the actual value will be `request://`.
+Worth to mention could be the two input parameters – `source` and `target`.
+Please note, that the `source` type is defined as `InputResource` – so its value will be defined by editor of the pipeline and it will point to the source of the CSV data.
+In our scenario described above, it will point to the request data, so the actual value will be `request://`.

-The parameter `target` if of type `OutputResource` and in our scenario it will point to a file in a working folder, where it can be used by the `Print` step as a DataInput file.
+The parameter `target` is of the `OutputResource` type, and in our scenario, it will point to a file in a working folder, where it can be used by the `Print` step as a DataInput file.

-But the script is written in generic way and it doesn't care where will be the actual location of the output.
+But the script is written in a generic way and it doesn't care where will be the actual location of the output.
 That is how the concept of resource connectors works.

 ### execute

 The `execute` method contains the main body of the script.
 First, it takes parameter `source`.
-Because it is of type `InputResource`, it means that the actual value is a string containing kind of URI of the input data that can be read.
+Because it is the `InputResource` type, it means that the actual value is a string containing kind of URI of the input data that can be read.
 So the value is accessed with `context.parameters.source as string` piece of code.
-The URI can be opened for reading as a *readable* stream with `context.openReadText` method, resulting in:
+The URI can be opened for reading as a *readable* stream with the `context.openReadText` method, resulting in:
 ```typescript
 const input = await context.openReadText(context.parameters.source as string);
 ```